-RENEE MONTAGNE, host:
+RENEE MONTAGNE, Host:

 That's what NPR's Jim Zarroli discovered when he spent some time with a couple of Connecticut manufacturers.

-But John Kornegay says, in reality, the nationalist lines aren't so easily drawn.
+JIM ZARROLI: But John Kornegay says, in reality, the nationalist lines aren't so easily drawn.

-The conventional wisdom is that the declining dollar is good for manufacturers like Kamatics, and John Kornegay says, to some extent, that's true.
+ZARROLI: The conventional wisdom is that the declining dollar is good for manufacturers like Kamatics, and John Kornegay says, to some extent, that's true.

-Dr. KORNEGAY: Where it helps us, if we are, in fact, head-to-head competition with one of our competitors for a particular application and they're building in Europe, then we now have a price advantage because our costs are the same as they were and our price is now 40 percent less than it was just three years ago, versus the Euro.
+KORNEGAY: Where it helps us, if we are, in fact, head-to-head competition with one of our competitors for a particular application and they're building in Europe, then we now have a price advantage because our costs are the same as they were and our price is now 40 percent less than it was just three years ago, versus the Euro.

-In another way, the decline of the dollar is actually bad for Kamatics.
+ZARROLI: In another way, the decline of the dollar is actually bad for Kamatics.
 In an effort to break into the European market, the company built a plant in Germany.
 With the Euro up, labor costs there have become much more expensive.
 Kornegay sees the swings in the dollar as more trouble than they're worth.

-Dr. KORNEGAY: Large fluctuations in currency don't really help anybody in the long run.
+KORNEGAY: Large fluctuations in currency don't really help anybody in the long run.
 In the short run, they can help or hurt somebody pretty badly.
 In the long term, they don't help anybody.
 They just make business more unstable.

-An hour south of Kamatics, near New Haven, sits Ecoair Corporation.
+ZARROLI: An hour south of Kamatics, near New Haven, sits Ecoair Corporation.
 The company makes alternators for emergency vehicles and utility trucks.

 ZARROLI: Today, Dan Knudsen, the son of the company's president, is testing one of the alternators.
 He attaches it to a machine that simulates heat and engine pressures.

-Pete Knudsen says by 2006, wages had grown so much that Ecoair could no longer afford to operate there, and it stopped manufacturing altogether.
+ZARROLI: Pete Knudsen says by 2006, wages had grown so much that Ecoair could no longer afford to operate there, and it stopped manufacturing altogether.

 ZARROLI: So did that mean for the company?

-Mr. KNUDSEN: Oh, we went through a very tough financial period - very, very tough.
+KNUDSEN: Oh, we went through a very tough financial period - very, very tough.

 ZARROLI: After more than a year's hiatus, Ecoair resumed manufacturing in China.
 On the day of this interview, Pete Knudsen was still jet-lagged from a recent trip to inspect his plant there.
 Knudsen says the company is getting back on its feet.
 With the dollar down so much, he's now doing business in Iceland and the Netherlands, and he's making new contacts in Canada, the Middle East and Asia.

-Mr. KNUDSEN: You know, I think it's true that whenever one door shuts, another door might open.
+KNUDSEN: You know, I think it's true that whenever one door shuts, another door might open.
 And so if you're nimble enough to figure out what kind of opportunities are open to you, I think that you can benefit from these exchange rate fluctuations.

-Jim Zarroli, NPR News.
+ZARROLI: Jim Zarroli, NPR News.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.